-At the age of 27 Ildikó Szabó is already a cello-institution in her home country Hungary.
-Meanwhile she has transformed her prodigy-career into an extraordinary international career as a virtuoso soloist: Ildikó studied from the age of eleven with László Mező at the Liszt Academy in Budapest, attended summer workshops and master classes with János Starker in Bloomington (Indiana, USA) and released her first CD at the age of 14.
+Ildikó Szabó is already a cello-institution in her home-country Hungary.
+She has transformed her prodigy career into an extraordinary international virtuoso career: Ildikó studied with László Mező at the Liszt Academy in Budapest from the age of eleven, attended every summer workshop and master class with János Starker in Bloomington (Indiana, USA), among others, and released her first CD at 14.

-In 2011 she continued her education in Germany and won a series of prizes at the most important international cello competitions.
-In 2014 she was awarded 2nd prize, the audience prize and 7 special prizes at the International Pablo Casals Competition.
-Szabó’s special passion and competence is the Hungarian and Transylvanian repertoire and its composers – whereby personal relationships with György Kurtág or Péter Eötvös promise maximum authenticity.
+In 2011 she continued her training in Germany and won prizes at the most important international cello competitions.
+In 2014, she was awarded a total of eight prizes at the International Pablo Casals Competition.

 Ildikó Szabó’s particular passion and expertise is the Hungarian and Transylvanian repertoire and its creators – whereby personal relationships with György Kurtág or Péter Eötvös, for example, promise maximum authenticity.
 This is also reflected in her discography: the solo album “Heritage” (2020, Hungaroton) – which was nominated for the German Record Critics’ Prize – features world premiere recordings of works by György Kurtág and Csaba Szabó.
 Alfred Brendel described the recording as “substantial interpretations by a very special young cellist”.